Dranaxel/LLM-Static-Analysis/README.md

 if you use pipenv: `pipenv install`
 otherwise: `pip install -r requirements.txt`

+It actually woks only with openai gpt3, so you need to export your Openai api key via OPENAI_API_KEY

 The cli is powered by the awesome [Typer](https://typer.tiangolo.com/) so it should be pretty self explainatory: `python main.py --help`
 ```
  Usage: main.py [OPTIONS] REGEXP PATH